What Else Science Requires of Time

-Time, as described by all the Core theories is smooth and not quantized.
-What does that mean?
 In mathematical physics, the ordering of instants by the happens-before relation of temporal precedence is complete in the sense that there are no gaps in the sequence of instants.
 Any interval of time is smooth, so the points of time form a linear continuum.
 Unlike physical objects, physical time is believed to be infinitely divisible—that is, divisible in the sense of the actually infinite, not merely in Aristotle’s sense of potentially infinite.
 Regarding the density of instants, the ordered instants are so densely packed that between any two there is a third so that no instant has a next instant.
 Regarding continuity, time’s being a linear continuum implies that there is a nondenumerable infinity of instants between any two non-simultaneous instants.
 The rational number line does not have so many points between any pair of different points; it is not continuous the way the real number line is, but rather contains many gaps.
 The real numbers such as pi, which is not a rational number, fill the gaps.

 The actual temporal structure of events can be embedded in the real numbers, at least locally, but how about the converse?
 That is, to what extent is it known that the real numbers can be adequately embedded into the structure of the instants, at least locally?
 This question is asking for the justification of saying time is not discrete or atomistic.
 The problem here is that the shortest duration ever measured is about 250 zeptoseconds.
 A zeptosecond is 10−21 second.
 For times shorter than about 10-43 second, which is the physicists’ favored candidate for the duration of an atom of time, science has no experimental grounds for the claim that between any two events there is a third.
 Instead, the justification of saying the reals can be embedded into an interval of instants is that (i) the assumption of continuity is very useful because it allows the mathematical methods of calculus to be used in the physics of time; (ii) there are no known inconsistencies due to making this assumption; and (iii) there are no better theories available.
 The qualification earlier in this paragraph about “at least locally” is there in case there is time travel to the past so that the total duration of the time loop is finite.
 A circle is continuous, and one-dimensional, but it is finite, and it is like the real numbers only locally.